colelawrence/QuickForum/README.md

 # QuickForum
-Php sign-up, post, and comment system
+Php sign-up, post, and comment system using Facebook API for logging in, and signing up

 ![Preview](/preview.png)